Come Back Home (2NE1 song): Background and release

-Following the success of 2NE1's debut studio-album To Anyone in 2010, there had been much speculation and several announcements in regards to their then-upcoming second full-length Korean-language album.
-Prior to the release of the group's 2012 single "I Love You", YG Entertainment CEO Yang Hyun-suk announced that he intended for them to release a new single every three weeks eventually leading up to a new album.
-One year later in June 2013, however, Yang once again unveiled plans for the promotion of a series of songs leading up to a new album that October.
-It was only until February 13, 2014, when YG officially confirmed via YG Life the release of 2NE1's second Korean-language studio album, titled Crush, for February 24.
-The agency announced that the full-length album would instead consist of 10 new tracks, with the exception of the Korean version of their Japanese single "Scream" (2012).
+On February 13, 2014, YG Entertainment officially confirmed via YG Life the release of 2NE1's second Korean-language studio album, titled Crush, for February 24.
+On February 19, it was announced that the release of the album would be postponed to two days later than originally intended, in order to coincide with the birthday of CL on the 26th.
+The tracklist for the album was simultaneously unveiled, and it was announced that "Come Back Home" would serve as one of the record's two singles, alongside "Gotta Be You".

-On February 19, 2014, it was announced that the release of the album would be postponed to two days later than originally intended, in order to coincide with the birthday of CL on the 26th.
-At the same time, the tracklist for the album was unveiled, and it was announced that "Come Back Home" would serve as one of the two title tracks, alongside "Gotta Be You".
-The name of the track sparked curiosity among fans due to Yang's former group Seo Taiji and Boys having a song of the same name.
-In an interview with Vice, 2NE1 leader CL confirmed that the name of the song was in fact intended to pay homage to the former group, although the music video concept would remain different.
+The name of "Come Back Home" initially sparked curiosity amongst fans due to it being reminiscent of the popular 1995 song of the same name by Seo Taiji and Boys—which Yang Hyun-suk, the founder of YG Entertainment, was a member of.
+2NE1 leader CL confirmed in an interview that the name of the song was in fact intended to pay homage to Seo Taiji and Boys, although the music video concept would remain different.
 Both Crush and "Come Back Home" were released as planned at midnight local time on February 27, 2014, with the song being made available for digital consumption in various countries.
-An acoustic "unplugged" version of the song was recorded and was also included on the album.
+An acoustic "unplugged" version of "Come Back Home" was also recorded and was included on the tracklist of Crush.